New address 2022

 The portion of Greene Avenue that lies tucked between Sherbrooke St. and Sainte-Catherine St. West, however succinct it may be, has such rare charm that Montrealers can be forgiven for feeling like visitors to their own town.
 In this streetscape of renowned art galleries, antique stores, and micro-shops, ça va de soi makes a natural, seamless fit, the perfect painting to fill the bare wall.
 On October 2015, a new ça va de soi boutique — the sixth — opened its doors at 1361 Greene Avenue.
 Designed by architect Philip Hazan, the white oak, marble and brass showcase is the elegant and understated embodiment of the brand’s 25 years of experience.

 This 1500 sq ft. space, stacked with cases of the finest cashmere, the most beautiful Mako Egyptian cotton and a rare selection of merino wools, also houses a very unusual laundry counter.
-As of January, it will offer a like-new service for your sweaters, wraps and other favourite layers, and a coffee counter to fill the air with aromas and make the space even more welcoming.
+As of January, since 2016 it offers a laundry and repair service for your sweaters, scarfs and other favourite pieces.
+The addition of a coffee counter allows for a complete experience.

 1361 Avenue Greene, Westmount (Québec) H3Z 2A5